espressif/esptool-js/README.md

 ```
 npm install
+npm run rollup
 python3 -m http.server 8008
 ```

-Then open http://localhost:8008 in Chrome or Edge.
+Then open http://localhost:8008 in Chrome or Edge. `npm run rollup` to build the `bundle.js` used in the example `index.html`.

 ## License